-The Modern Languages Program offers Spanish major giving students a proficiency in speaking, listening, reading, and writing.
-Through a core or requirements, Spanish majors acquire basic knowledge in three areas: Hispanic language, culture, and literature.
+The Modern Languages Program offers a Spanish major giving students a proficiency in speaking, listening, reading, and writing.
+Alfred students who complete a Spanish major develop their basic knowledge in three areas: Hispanic language, culture, and literature, when they complete the six core courses.
 Beyond this core, students are offered a series of elective courses allowing them to expand their knowledge in all three of the areas or to specialize in one.